DoSomething/contentful-prototype/docs/development/features/referral-pages.md

 If this campaign ID matched a hardcoded referral page campaign, we'd link to this campaign in the first block on the Beta Referral Page.

-We've updated this functionality to allow the list of campaigns (as well as the default campaign) to be configured via environment variable feature flags.
+The second iteration of RAF allowed the list of campaigns (as well as the default campaign) to be configured via environment variable feature flags.
+This was deprecated in [#1940](https://github.com/DoSomething/phoenix-next/pull/1940) by the addition of the `displayReferralPage` field.

-As we formalize this feature and continue adding referral campaigns in the future, we anticipate adding a new boolean property to the Rogue campaign that indicates whether the campaign is a referral campaign.